ullaslgd/ullaslgd/README.md

 ## About Me 🚀

-I'm a passionate 19-year-old full-stack developer with a love for coding and anime, especially One Piece! 🌊⚔️ I also enjoy reading manga, with favorites like Vinland Saga and The Climber. 📚 When I'm not coding or reading, you can find me playing Valorant. 🎮
+I'm a passionate 19-year-old full-stack developer with a love for coding and anime, especially One Piece! 🌊

 ## Skills 🛠️